dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

 >
 > Author: windex

-Based on previous resuls from Out of the Bucket challenge, we could see there is a `funny.json` file in the `secret` directory.
+Based on the previous results of the Out of the Bucket challenge, we can see that there is a `funny.json` file in the `secret` directory.
 It looks like this:
 ```json
 {
     "type": "service_account",